-If the patient does not improve with conservative means, then they may need to undergo advance imaging.
-Some patients may also present with radiating pain to the leg called Lumbar radiculopathy or Sciatica.
+Some patients may also present with radiating pain with or without tingling and numbness to the leg called Lumbar radiculopathy or Sciatica.
 These patients most likely have a disc herniation in the lumbar spine and need an advance imaging to confirm.

 Most patients can be treated conservatively using medications, and physical therapy and various modalities, though some may need invasive treatment in the form of injection or surgical procedure.
 Surgical procedure in lower back may range from microdiscectomy to fusion surgery with use of screws and rods depending on the disease and patient characteristics.